rsbbrs/RenEngine/README.txt

 		   in case the user wants to get rid of all sounds stored.
 		   It's also called in the shutdown function for the sound manager.

+		   The engine currently only has keyboard input for the enter and escape keys.
+The enter key calls the callback() function while the escape key closes the engine.
+I have defined more key codes in my Types.h file, in the input_code enum.